 This study completed by The University of Texas at Austin suggests regular fruit and vegetable consumption increases amongst children who spend time in edible gardens.
 In addition, households where any one person is taking part in cultivating produce, the likelihood for all household members to eat more veggies is increased!

 Research below suggest senior populations experience a wide range of physical improvement as well.
 Working in the garden provides these opportunities, as well as a welcome distraction to what would otherwise be labeled “exercise.”

 Dementia and stroke patients have experienced an increase in dexterity and mobility through the cultivation of green space.
+Passive exposure to nearby green spaces can reduce unhealthy cravings.
 Vitamin D deficiencies are greatly reduced by outdoor activities, specifically cycling and gardening.
 Perhaps most impressively, activities such as routine gardening have shown to reduce the occurrence of heart attacks in elderly subjects studied over a 12.5 year period of time by a whopping 30%.

 Research is now beginning to show that in addition to physical benefits, the mental and emotional well-being of both children in their formative years and senior populations can be positively impacted by gardening.

 These days technology is king, and children indulge in countless hours of digital entertainment.
 Social media and the never-ending online world continue to enthrall today’s youth.
 Added to time spent in classrooms, doing homework, and hours of television, there is little time left to play outside.
 The all-too-common result is often the absence of activities needed for healthy cognitive development, socialization, and promotion of imagination.